 While my initial choice was drawn to the cuddly animal tins I thought best to play safe with Hunter Super Strong.
 “Brewed in Belgium”, “Premium Lager” sounds delightful.
 The highest alcohol content of 15%.
 This was not my first time sampling Malaysia’s super beers.
 I once bought a tin of Weidmann Ultrastrong after a romantic wine and dine in Langkawi.
 Things got blurry.
 Fanfan shouted.
 Today I will be sensible and I shall kick back in my Georgetown Heritage Hotel and sip it from sober.

 6.5RM; price not so different than a tin of Heineken.
 Opens like beer, looks like beer, tastes similar to a beer.
 If I had to describe the taste it would be “super strong beer” or “beer with extra alcohol”, maybe a taste of Vodka.
 I won’t be downing pints and instead sip a glass while I blog.
 I get tipsy quick without noticing.
 Half the tin down I feel lazy.
-Full tin down I had cancel my plans for the night and stay in with a Subway sandwich.
+Full tin down I had cancelled my plans for the night and resorted to a night in with a Subway sandwich.
 Fanfan shouted over Skype.
-I am not new to strong alcohol and it is in fact my travel essential.
+I am not new to strong alcohol and it is in fact my travel essential and I recently wrote a guide to the best alcohols in nearby Asia.
 A 500ml tin of 15% beer is not so different from a bottle of wine or Japanese sake.
 Good to get drunk but not recommended for daytime beering.